garrandall/popular-music-data/tracks/bed-intruder-song-antoine-dodson-the-gregory-brothers-kelly-dodson.md

 Bout 5'9", 5'10", Coffee complexion
 Low cut like a Caesar with some little waves in his head Clean cut, very smooth face
-Seein my sister when i walked in
+Seein my sister when I walked in
 He had his hands around her neck
 First thing was to pull him off of her
-And that's what i did
+And that's what I did

 Well, obviously we have a rapist in Lincoln Park